MaterializeInc/materialize/doc/user/content/overview/arangements.md

     weight: 4
 ---

-We call the mechanisms that maintain materialized views for Materialize dataflows **arrangements**, and understanding them better can help you make decisions that will reduce memory usage while maintaining performance.
+We call the mechanisms that maintain materialized views for Materialize dataflows **arrangements**.
+Understanding them better can help you make decisions that will reduce memory usage while maintaining performance.

 ## Materialized views